Zekfad/lru_cache/README.md

 [![pub package](https://img.shields.io/pub/v/lru.svg)](https://pub.dev/packages/lru)
 [![package publisher](https://img.shields.io/pub/publisher/lru.svg)](https://pub.dev/packages/lru/publisher)

-Cache based on Least Recently Used eviction strategy.
+Cache based on the Least Recently Used eviction strategy.

+Contains implementation for `TypedData` elements with capacity in bytes, that can be used for caching buffers such as raw images.

-Optionally supports caching above normal capacity via Week references (such values are cached until they are garbage collected normally).
+Additionally contains implementation that support caching above normal capacity by utilizing Week references (evicted entries will be cached until they are garbage collected normally).

-Addition implementation for `TypedData` with capacity in bytes.
-That can be used for caching buffers such as raw images.

 ## Features

-* Supports full `Map` interface.
+* Supports full `Map` interface with efficient `length`.
-* Store `TypedData` and evict entries on bytes capacity overflow via `LruTypedDataCache`.
+* Supports storing `TypedData`s and evicting them on bytes capacity overflow via `LruTypedDataCache`.
-* Expando compatible objects can be optionally cached via `LruWeakCache`.
+* `Expando` compatible objects can be cached via `LruWeakCache` to allow retrieval even after eviction (if they are not GC'd).

 ## Usage

-Create cache, add values, when capacity is reached old elements will be removed;
+Create cache and add values.
+When capacity is reached old elements will be removed;

 ```dart
 // Cannot use weak cache, because String is not supported by Expando